flemay/3musketeers/examples/golang-serverless/README.md

 # Golang Serverless Example

-A Golang Serverless application using The Three Musketeers.
+A Golang Serverless application using The 3 Musketeers.

+The [Go](https://golang.org) application is a very simple API that returns a greeting message as a JSON response to a GET request.
+[Serverless Framework](https://serverless.com) is being used to deploy the application to AWS which will create an API Gateway and a Lambda.

 ## Prerequisites

 - Docker
 - Docker Compose
 - AWS credentials in ~/.aws or environment variables
-  > Environment variables can be defined inside your shell session using `export VAR=value` or setting them in .env file.
-See `.env.template` for more information.

 ## Installation